-\begin{remark} Polynomially closed subalgebras of Mal'tsev algebras are congruence blocks.
+\begin{remark} Polynomially closed subalgebras of Mal'tsev algebras are blocks of congruences.
 In the general case the structure of polynomially closed subalgebras is more intricate.
-The intuition (although not entirely correct) is that if for some block $B$ of a congruence $\beta$ and a congruence $\al$ with $\al\prec\beta$ the set $B\fac\al$ contains several as-components, a polynomially closed subalgebra contains some of them and has empty intersection with the rest.
+The intuition (although not entirely correct) is that if some block $B$ of a congruence $\beta$ contains several as-components, a polynomially closed subalgebra contains some of them and has empty intersection with the rest.
 However, since this is true only for factor sets, and we do not even consider non-as-maximal elements, the actual structure is more `fractal'. \end{remark}

-The next lemma follows from the definitions, Lemma~\ref{lem:thin-properties}, and the fact that congruences are invariant under polynomials.
+The next lemma follows from the definitions and Lemma~\ref{lem:thin-properties}, and the fact that congruences are invariant under polynomials.